-XXVIII.- The following marks will be allotted to each paper:-
+XXVIII. - The following marks will be allotted to each paper:-

+Criminal Law.
 Maximum number of marks.
-Minimun required to pass
+Minimum required to pass.

-Criminal Law- Lower standard.
-Higher standard.
+Lower Standard.
+Higher Standard.

 Special paper 48 18 30

 General paper 72 36 54

-Total ...
-120 54 84
+Total 120 54 84

-XXIX. -The examination in civil law shall consist of two papers, namely,-
+XXIX. - The examination in civil law shall consist of two papers, namely,-

-(a) a special paper of six questions on the Evidence Act; (b) a general paper of 12 questions on the Code of Civil Procedure, the Indian Evidence Act, and such other Acts and Rules in force in the province as may be notified from time to time.
+- (a) a special paper of six questions on the Evidence Act; - (b) a general paper of 12 questions on the Code of Civil Procedure, the Indian Evidence Act, and such other Acts and Rules in force in the province as may be notified from time to time.

-XXX. -The following marks will be required to pass:-
+XXX.- The following marks will be required to pass:-

+Civil Law.
 Maximum number of marks.
-Minimun required to pass Civil Law- Lower standard.
-Higher standard.
+Minimum required to pass.

+Lower Standard.
+Higher Standard.

 Special paper 48 18 30

 General paper 72 36 54

-Total ...
-120 54 84
+Total 120 54 84

-XXXI. -In revenue the examination will consist of one paper of 12 questions on such Acts and Rules relating to revenue matters as may be notified from time to time and the general duties of an Assistant Commissioner in charge of a subdivision or of a Deputy Commissioner as Collector of his district.
+XXXI.- In revenue the examination will consist of one paper of 12 questions on such Acts and Rules relating to revenue matters as may be notified from time to time and the general duties of an Assistant Commissioner in charge of a subdivision or of a Deputy Commissioner as Collector of his district.
 The maximum number of marks attainable will be 80 for the revenue paper.
-The minimum marks required to pass will be for the lower standard examination 40 and for the higher standard 60.
+The minimum marks required to pass will be, - for the lower standard examination 40 and for the higher standard 60.

-XXXII. -In treasury the examination shall consist of five questions on treasury and local fund accounts.
+XXXII. - In treasury the examination shall consist of five questions on treasury and local fund accounts.

 Candidates will be expected to exhibit a competent knowledge of the Myanmar Treasury Manual and of the portions of the Civil Account Code specifically referred to therein.
 The maximum number of marks attainable will be 40.
-The minimum marks required to pass will be for the lower standard 20 and for the higher standard 30.
+The minimum marks required to pass will be, - for the lower standard 20 and for the higher standard 30.

-Proviso. -A certificate from the Collector of the district that the candidate has, under the provisions of clause 2, paragraph 7, of the Resolution of the Government of India, Department of Finance and Commerce, No. 355, dated the 18th January 1882, duly attended to and satisfactorily discharged the duties of Treasury Officer, or that, from an insufficient knowledge of the English Language, he is incompetent to take charge of a treasury, shall be indispensable to passing the higher standard of treasury examination.
-The certificates required by this proviso should be forwarded to the President, Central Examination Committee, with the lists prescribed by Rule VIII and should be forwarded by the President to the Secretariat upon the officer concerned passing by the higher standard in treasury.
+Proviso. - A certificate from the Collector of the district that the candidate has, under the provisions of clause 2, paragraph 7 of the Resolution of the Government of India, Department of Finance and Commerce, No. 355, dated the 18th January 1882, duly attended to and satisfactorily discharged the duties of Treasury Officer, or that, from an insufficient knowledge of the English language, he is incompetent to take charge of a treasury, shall be indispensable to passing the higher standard of the treasury examination.
+The certificates required by this proviso should be forwarded to the President, Central Examination Committee, with the lists prescribed by Rules VIII, and should be forwarded by the President to the Secretariat upon the officers concerned passing by the higher standard in treasury.

-XXXIII. -An officer who passes the higher standard examination in any subject, and obtains nine-tenths of the aggregate number of marks allotted to the entire examination, will be considered to have passed with credit.
+XXXIII. - An officer who passes the higher standard examination in any subject, and obtains nine-tenths of the aggregate number of marks allotted to the entire examination, will be considered to have passed with credit.

-XXXIV. -The examinations in criminal law, civil law, revenue and treasury may be passed at different times.
+XXXIV. - The examination in criminal law, civil law, revenue, and treasury may be passed at different times.
 An officer may pass by the higher standard in any subject at his first examination if he can obtain sufficient marks, even though he has not previously passed by the lower standard.

-XXXV. -The use of unannotated and unindexed editions of the Acts, Regulations, Codes, and Rules which form the subject of examination, shall be allowed in the civil law, criminal law, and revenue examinations, provided that the use of books shall not be allowed for answering the special papers in criminal and civil law.
-The use of books shall not be allowed in the treasury examination.
+XXXV.- The use of unannotated and unindexed editions of the Acts, Regulations, Codes, and Rules which form the subject of examination shall be allowed in the civil law, criminal law, and revenue examinations, provided that the use of books shall not be allowed for answering the special papers in criminal and civil law.
+The use of copies of the Civil Account Code and of the Myanmar Treasury Manual shall be allowed in the Treasury examination.